Guillaume Guérin (politician)

-Guillaume Guérin (born 4 May 1987) is a French politician serving as president of Limoges Métropole since 2020.
+Guillaume Guérin (born 4 May 1987) is a French politician serving as mayor of Limoges since 2026.

 Early life and career

 Guérin was born in Limoges in 1987 and joined the Union for a Popular Movement in 2004.
 In 2013, he was elected leader of the party in Haute-Vienne.
 He was appointed first deputy mayor of Limoges in 2014, and became a member of the Regional Council of Limousin the same year.
 He was elected member of the Regional Council of Nouvelle-Aquitaine in 2015 and succeeded Virginie Calmels as group leader of The Republicans in 2019.

 In 2018, Guérin was appointed minister of rurality in the shadow cabinet of Laurent Wauquiez.
 In the 2014 European Parliament election, he was a candidate for member of the European Parliament in 7th position on the Union for a Popular Movement's party list in Massif-central–Centre.
 In the 2019 election, he was in 17th position on The Republicans' nationwide list.
 He is in a relationship with a niece of François Baroin.